 With 15 GB of free cloud storage space, G-drive has been redefining personal cloud storage to a whole new level.
-Whether it is saving emails, photos, media or documents; Google Drive puts an end to all the storage management nightmares.
+Whether it is saving emails, photos, media, or documents; Google Drive puts an end to all the storage management nightmares.

 Using G-drive to its fullest potential can land you in a different domain of ease and convenience.
-Aimed at making it a most comprehensive guide to use Google Drive, this article will further help you understand the lesser known features of Google Drive that guarantee your mastery of G-Drive management.
+Aimed at making it a most comprehensive guide to use Google Drive, this article will further help you understand the lesser-known features of Google Drive that guarantee your mastery of G-Drive management.

 The following are a few reasons why you should choose cloud storage like Google Drive over traditional storage devices:

-Completely forget about Hardware failure: Unlike flash storage or traditional hard drives, storage on cloud does not involve the risk of hardware failure.
+Completely forget about Hardware failure: Unlike flash storage or traditional hard drives, storage on the cloud does not involve the risk of hardware failure.
 You can always access your data online.

-More economical: Implementing cloud storage for capacities more than 20 TB is more economical than buying hard drives that carry the risk of hardware failure any minute.
+More economical: Implementing cloud storage for capacities of more than 20 TB is more economical than buying hard drives that carry the risk of hardware failure any minute.

 To completely exploit and optimize the usage to its maximum, it is important to primarily understand the features of Google Drive: